-- Where it has not been possible to offer a place in reception, or any other year group to a child of a multiple birth, priority will apply within the sibling category. - 5.
-Places will then be randomly allocated (refer to note 7.4) to applicants living within the designated priority area (refer to note 7.5). - 6.
+Where it has not been possible to offer a place in reception, or any other year group to a child of a multiple birth, priority will apply within the sibling category.

+- Places will then be randomly allocated (refer to admission arrangements on page 10) to applicants living within the designated priority area.(explanation on the next page) - 6.
 If places remain, offers will be made to other applicants living outside the priority area with priority ordered by proximity to the school.
 The distance from home to school will be calculated as a straight-line to the main entrance of the school building used by pupils.
 The Council will have the measuring point identified by each community school and will use its computerised measuring system to determine the distance.
 The child living closest to the school will receive the highest priority.
-Accessibility by car or public transport will be disregarded'
+Accessibility by car or public transport will be disregarded'.